 The Department of Public Safety has developed an appreciation for the community oriented policing concept and practice.
 This practice provides guidance by which the department can strengthen its many positive attributes.
 With input from the campus community, departmental personnel, community oriented policing lays the foundation for substantive improvements in all the aspects of the department's operations and serves as a public statement by the department on its goals and objectives for improvement.

-It is important that the Department of Public Safety have a philosophy that is consistent with contemporary policing standards and campus expectations.
+Thomas Albright, Chief of Police standards and campus expectations.
 For this reason, the department is committed to providing service throughout the campus in a manner that is responsive to campus community concerns.
 This commitment is clearly evident in our department's mission statement and values.
 It is and will be the responsibility of all members of the department to carry out their duties and responsibilities in a manner that is consistent with this mission.
 The department's values will incorporate and reflect the expectations, desires, and preferences of the campus community.
 We will continue in our crime prevention efforts to ensure that the campus is a safe place for students and visitors conducting business on campus.